Amazing Carpet Installation Selection…

 Mohawk is one of the world’s leading carpet manufacturers.
 For over a century we’ve been the name customers can trust for all their floor covering needs.
 And now you can have a cushion that’s equally trustworthy.
 When you purchase Mohawk carpet and Mohawk cushion it significantly enhances your warranty.
 After all, when you’re using something as good as a Mohawk carpet, why would you put anything less underneath it?

-In this age of do-it-yourself home improvement projects, installing carpet requires a specialized skill.
+In this age of do-it-yourself home improvement projects, installation of carpet requires a specialized skill.
 Mohawk recommends that you rely on the expertise of a professional installation team to ensure your satisfaction with the product for years to come.
 However, there are a few things you can do to prepare for the arrival of your new carpet.

 Preparing for the installation